Myles Straw Player Props: Guardians vs. Astros

 Myles Straw At The Plate

-- He has not hit a home run in his 60 games this season.
+- In 61 games played this year, he has not hit a long ball.

-- Straw has driven in a run in nine games this year (15.0%), including two games with multiple runs batted in.
+- In nine games this season (14.8%), Straw has picked up an RBI, including two games with multiple runs batted in.

-- In 31.7% of his games this season, he has scored at least once.
-And he's had five games with multiple runs (8.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.